Email: info@tecplix.com

 • Spreading incorrect and misleading information

-• Victim’s reputation suffers
+• The victim’s reputation suffers

 • Sending bogus friend requests